Cross effects and calculus in an unbased setting: A comparison to Goodwillie's -excisive approximation

 \begin{thm} Let $F:\Cf \rightarrow \s$ where $\Cf$ is the category of objects factoring the morphism $f:A\rightarrow B$.
 Then $\Gamma _nF(A)\simeq P_nF(A)$. \end{thm}

 We prove this theorem in a manner similar to that of Theorem \ref{t:commute} and its corollary.
 In particular, we use the commutative diagram (\ref{e:fibration}) evaluated at $A$,

 In this case, we will use the following lemmas to prove that the right vertical map is an equivalence and that $P_n|\perp _{n+1}^{*+1}F(A)|\simeq \star$.
 The second lemma is a consequence of the key observation in the first lemma.
-Note that unlike the theorems, the first lemma does not require that our functors take values in spectra.
-However, they do require that the target category $\D$ be pointed.
-We use $\star$ to denote the initial/final object in $\D$.

-\begin{lem} Let $F:\Cf \rightarrow \D$.
+\begin{lem} Let $F:\Cf \rightarrow \s$.
 Then